team-dev-docs/devdocsprod-dev-docs/docs/internal-docs/Customize-Your-AI-Generation.md

 sidebar_position: 5
 ---

-# Customize your AI Generation
+# Customize Your AI Generation

 ## Step 1: Sign into Dev-Docs in VS Code